Highlights from the Ratings and Financial Report for Pentair plc (PNR)

-Pentair plc (NYSE:PNR) went down by -0.27% from its latest closing price compared to the recent 1-year high of $71.00.
-The company’s stock price has collected -1.41% of loss in the last five trading sessions.
-Press Release reported on 07/20/21 that New Pentair Smart Sump Controller Helps Protect Homes from Flooding
+Pentair plc (NYSE:PNR) went up by 4.64% from its latest closing price compared to the recent 1-year high of $71.00.
+The company’s stock price has collected 3.39% of gains in the last five trading sessions.
+Press Release reported 17 hours ago that Pentair Reports Second Quarter 2021 Results

 >> 7 Top Picks for the Post-Pandemic Economy <<